MCL Tear Treatment in Rock Hill, MO

 Diagnosing an MCL Tear in Rock Hill, MO

 Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to determine the injury’s extent.
-At Axes Physical Therapy, we offer free injury screenings in Rock Hill, MO.
-With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.
+At Axes Physical Therapy, we provide complimentary injury screenings in Rock Hill, MO.
+With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Rock Hill, MO for MCL Tears